RESIDENCIES DURING COVID-19

-During your travels follow the sanitary measures: wear a face mask and don’t take it off (preferably a KN95 mask), avoid close contact with other people, carry antibacterial gel and utilize often, remember not to touch your face, wash your hands as soon as you arrive to Casa Lü.
+During your travels follow the sanitary measures: wear a face mask and don’t take it off, try not to touch anything unnecessary, avoid close contact with other people, carry antibacterial gel and utilize often, remember not to touch your face, wash your hands as soon as you arrive to Casa Lü.

 At Casa Lü

-Outside visitors to the residency are limited and only with the consent of fellow residents and Casa Lü staff.
+Outside visitors to the residency are only with the consent of fellow residents and Casa Lü staff.
 If you have guests it is best to hang out in the garden and if they enter the house they should wear a face mask.

 Wash hands frequently, especially before and after entering common areas.